Bio-X Postdoctoral Fellowships 2009

 Professor Vijay Pande (Chemistry)

-Mounting research evidence suggests that soluble oligomers of amyloid beta (ß) peptide play a causal role in Alzheimers disease.
-This research project describes an interdisciplinary approach to provide valuable insight into the important problem of A? oligomerization.
-We propose to utilize advanced simulation techniques to provide structural, thermodynamic, and kinetic information on the structure and the oligomerization of A? peptides.
-We shall obtain testable spectroscopic predictions by integrating our simulations with theoretical vibrational spectroscopy.
+Mounting research evidence suggests that soluble oligomers of amyloid beta (Aβ) peptide play a causal role in Alzheimers disease.
+This research project describes an interdisciplinary approach to provide valuable insight into the important problem of Aβ oligomerization.
+The Pande lab proposes to utilize advanced simulation techniques to provide structural, thermodynamic, and kinetic information on the structure and oligomerization of Aβ peptides.
+They shall obtain testable spectroscopic predictions by integrating their simulations with theoretical vibrational spectroscopy.

 Tristan Ursell